zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/firewall.rst

 Rules are implemented on the netvm.

 You can also manually create rules in the qube itself using standard firewalling controls.
-See `Where to put firewall rules <#where-to-put-firewall-rules>`__.
+See :ref:`Where to put firewall rules <user/security-in-qubes/firewall:where to put firewall rules>`.
 In complex cases, it might be appropriate to load a ruleset using ``iptables-restore`` called from ``/rw/config/rc.local``. if you do this, be aware that ``rc.local`` is called *after* the network is up, so local rules should not be relied